Anyone aiming to better understand the long and complex history of the French capital would do well to pay a visit to the Musée Carnavalet in Paris.

 - Tel : +33 (0)1 44 59 58 58

 - Visitors with limited mobility: Access to the Carnavalet Museum is through the main entrance at 29, rue de Sévigné.
+It is now almost fully accessible to wheelchairs.
 For more information, call: +33 (0)1 44 59 58 58.

 - Visit the official website

-The Carnavalet museum is currently closed for renovations and is scheduled to re-eopen in spring 2020.
-Under normal operating times, it’s open every day expect Monday and French bank holidays, from 10 am to 6 pm.
+The Carnavalet museum is open every day expect Monday and French bank holidays, from 10 am to 6 pm.
 The ticket counter closes at 5:30 pm.

 Some rooms at the museum are open on an alternating basis.
 The schedule is generally posted at the welcome desk.

-Tickets: Access to the permanent collection at the Musee Carnavalet is free for all visitors.
+Tickets: Access to the permanent collection at the Musee Carnavalet is free for all visitors, but owing to current health and safety restrictions, you must currently reserve tickets in advance.

 For temporary exhibits, discounts are available for children, students, and seniors.
 In addition, groups comprising at least 10 people may receive a discount for tickets to temporary exhibits, but reservations are required.